 MARC: Maximizing Access to Research Careers

-Shown above: Several examples of WSU undergraduate research activities taking place in the laboratory of MARC-WSU program director Alla Kostyukova.
+Shown above: Several examples of WSU undergraduate research activities taking place in the laboratory of MARC-WSU program co-director Alla Kostyukova, the Paul Hohenschuh Distinguished Professor.

-The MARC-WSU program is an NIH-funded unique opportunity for undergraduate students from underrepresented backgrounds to embark on a two-year program of scientific research, leadership development, and graduate-school preparation.
+The MARC-WSU program is an NIH-funded unique opportunity for undergraduate students from varied backgrounds and perspectives to embark on a two-year program of scientific research, leadership development, and graduate-school preparation.

 All MARC-WSU students: